srikanthmalla/a3c/README.md

 4. During testing a video is recorded automatically and saved in .tmp/(env_name)/(use_model)/ .
 Similarly the checkpoint is saved in this directory.

+5. When using human_agent, install keyboard module and use up arrow (fire, to start) and side arrows to move sidewise

 #### Status:

 Feature Detection needs to be done.